 The G10 handle is a great maintenance-free handle.
 It has a good grip and is not slippery while using it.
-As a chef, you should always have a dry knife-hand but in certain circumstances, you might not have a dry knife-hand all the time.
+As a chef, you should always have a dry knife-hand, but you might not have a dry knife-hand all the time in certain circumstances.
 The G10 handle is also giving you enough grip in wet, oily conditions.

 Build Quility of the Keemake Bunka

 The Keemake Bunka knife has a great finish and quility control.
-There is no protrusion found at the handle, the spine and heel area is nicely polished and not sharp at all.
-The only thing I noticed on my version was that the cutting edge had a slight ”s” curve which was easily fixed with a whetstone.
+There is no protrusion found at the handle, the spine and heel area is nicely polished and not sharp.
+The only thing I noticed on my version was that the cutting edge had a slight ”s” curve, which was easily fixed with a whetstone.
 A small detail that I noticed on the knife that I received.

 Sunnecko or Keemake?